oracle-livelabs/pts/ai-vector-search-fundamentals/adb_setup/create-database-users.md

     ![Create User button highlighted on the Database Users page](https://oracle-livelabs.github.io/common/building-blocks/tasks/adb/images/db-actions-click-create-user.png " ")

 3. The **Create User** form will appear on the right-hand side of your browser window.
-Use the settings below to complete the form:
+Use the settings below to complete the form for the NATIONALPARKS user:

     - User Name: **NATIONALPARKS**
     - Password:  **Welcome_12345**